MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 In App Center Diagnostics, you can view analytics data generated automatically by App Center to understand when a crash or error occurs in your app.

-By default, App Center displays an app's crashes and errors per day in a side by side view.
+By default, App Center displays an app's crashes and errors per day in a side-by-side view.

 Using the top-left tabs, drill down into Crashes and Errors.
 When you do this, the left chart indicates the number of crashes/errors per day, and the right chart shows the number of affected users.
-Filter the charts by app version, time frame and status for a more focused view.
+Filter the charts by app version, time frame, and status for a more focused view.

 ![App Center shows you analytics on crashes and errors](~/diagnostics/images/new-crash-analytics.png)

 ### Grouping

 App Center Diagnostics groups crashes and errors by similarities, such as reason for the issue and where the issue occurred in the app.
-For each crash and error group, App Center displays the line of code that failed, the class or method name, file name, line number, crash or error type and message for you to better understand these groups at a glance.
+For each crash and error group, App Center displays the line of code that failed, the class or method name, file name, line number, crash, or error type and message for you to better understand these groups at a glance.
 Select a group to view more information, and access a list of detailed issues reports and logs.
 This allows you to dive even deeper and use our feature set to better understand your app's behavior during a crash or an error.

 ![App Center groups crashes and errors based on similarities](~/diagnostics/images/crash-groups.png)

 ### User Identification

 App Center Diagnostics allows you to attach a user ID to your crashes and errors.
-To do so, use the App Center SDK in your targeted platform [Android](~/sdk/other-apis/android.md#identify-users), [Apache Cordova](~/sdk/other-apis/cordova.md#identify-users), [iOS](~/sdk/other-apis/ios.md#identify-users), [macOS](~/sdk/other-apis/macos.md#identify-users), [React Native](~/sdk/other-apis/react-native.md#identify-users), [tvOS](~/sdk/other-apis/tvos.md#identify-users), [Unity](~/sdk/other-apis/unity.md#identify-users), [UWP](~/sdk/other-apis/uwp.md#identify-users), [WPF/WinForms](~/sdk/other-apis/wpf-winforms.md#identify-users) and [Xamarin](~/sdk/other-apis/xamarin.md#identify-users).
+To do so, use the App Center SDK in your targeted platform [Android](~/sdk/other-apis/android.md#identify-users), [Apache Cordova](~/sdk/other-apis/cordova.md#identify-users), [iOS](~/sdk/other-apis/ios.md#identify-users), [macOS](~/sdk/other-apis/macos.md#identify-users), [React Native](~/sdk/other-apis/react-native.md#identify-users), [tvOS](~/sdk/other-apis/tvos.md#identify-users), [Unity](~/sdk/other-apis/unity.md#identify-users), [UWP](~/sdk/other-apis/uwp.md#identify-users), [WPF/WinForms](~/sdk/other-apis/wpf-winforms.md#identify-users), and [Xamarin](~/sdk/other-apis/xamarin.md#identify-users).
 You'll find the user ID associated to a crash or error when clicking on an issue inside of a group.

 After attaching a user ID, you can use App Center's search feature to search for crashes with the specified ID.
 Learn how to do this by following App Center's [search documentation](~/diagnostics/search.md).